fsansegundo/fsansegundo.github.io/_posts/2025-06-03-Reading_and_Watching_Recommendations.md

 title: Reading (and Watching) Recommendations (DRAFT)
 author: fsansegundo
 date: 2025-06-03
-tags: [forecasting, python, nixtlaverse, fppy, sktime]
+tags: [books, video, machine learning, deep learning]
 ---

 After finishing this year's course in Machine Learning, and looking forward to learn more about advanced topics, we have compiled a list of books, blogs and video reccommendations for you.
 The emphasis here is on conceptual understanding and intuition, rather than technical details or code implementation.